 The Cowboys remain a popular — and lucrative — sports team, though they aren't as much of a force these days.
 Since the turn of the millennium, Dallas has won the NFC East only five times and have not made it to the NFC Championship Game since 1995.
 Cowboys fans have watched the New York Giants and Philadelphia Eagles win Super Bowls in that time.
 These days, the Cowboys would be unlikely to earn the nickname of America's Team.

-Perhaps Dak Prescott can help lead the Cowboys back to playoffs success.
+Perhaps Dak Prescott can help lead the Cowboys back to Dallas' playoff glory days, rather than an early start to the offseason.
 Football tends to be better when Dallas is a good team.
 After all, they are still on national television all the time.
-You know, just like America’s Team should be.
+You know, just like America's Team should be.
+But if the Buffalo Bills are able to exorcise their demons before the Cowboys... it may be time for Jerry Jones to invest his money in the NBA.